mkuthan/mkuthan.github.io/source/_posts/2015-03-01-spark-unit-testing.markdown

 Now Spark Streaming test can be implemented in efficient way.
 The test does not have to wait for system clock and test is implemented with millisecond precision.
 You can easily test your windowed scenario from the very beginning to very end.
-With given/when/then structure you should be able to understand tested logic without further explanations.
+With given\when\then structure you should be able to understand tested logic without further explanations.

 ``` scala
 "Sample set" should "be counted" in {